How I Work

 I work differently from most psychiatrists.
 I can and do provide traditional medication management and psychotherapy for adults, families, and children.
 However, I generally take a more comprehensive approach, making sure to include full consideration of all relevant issues, people, and influences impacting a person’s life.
 My objective is to eradicate the problem, not just the symptoms.
-I specialize in the assessment and treatment of complex or otherwise difficult psychiatric and medical-psychiatric problems, including treatment-resistant cases of any sort.
+I specialize in the assessment and treatment of complex or otherwise difficult psychiatric and medical-psychiatric problems.

 The complexity of psychiatric and psychological problems:

 Psychiatric issues are almost always complex!
 A person’s welfare — his or her occupation, children, or family — may be on the line.
 At times the problem is straightforward, such as in the case of an uncomplicated depression or anxiety disorder, but often there are important contributions from other sources.
 I work with my patients and their families to make sense of these problems.
 Together, we address the important psychiatric, medical, psychological, and social issues.
 I evaluate the patient, confer with needed specialists, create and implement a treatment plan, and formally track the treatment.

 When a person’s psychiatric or medical-psychiatric condition is complicated, the opinion of a single professional, working alone, may be insufficient to determine the best approach to treatment.
 In situations like these, I work together with other specialists who can perform needed testing and provide appropriate services.
 As required, I assemble and coordinate a treatment team, with the patient and his or her family as integral members.
 By working in this comprehensive way, diagnosis is likely to be more accurate and treatment distinctly on target.

 Examples of the kinds of problems I work with (names and other identifying information disguised).
 While not included in the text two of the three patients have been treated with medication: